Anniversary Memorial Tribute for my mother: Annabelle Forsch Prager.

 I share photographs from this evening’s sunset because today (January 25th) is the first anniversary of the death of my mother.
 She died on this day a year ago, seventeen days shy of her 99th birthday.

 At a time when budget cuts had decimated music in the schools throughout this nation, Annabelle served as a champion of children, of music, and of music for children.
 Her passion and determination turned the ISO into an eight ensemble organization, including children aged 5 to 18.
 The ISO gave gala concerts at Avery Fisher and Alice Tully Halls — and at public schools and neighborhood settlement houses — which included the smallest kids in beginning ensembles to the virtuosic players of the ISO Symphony.
 All participated without any obligation to pay.
-Mom felt blessed to have world famous guest artists like Kurt Masur and Itzhak Perlman donate their time to guide and perform with the ISO children.
+Mom felt blessed to have world famous guest artists — Kurt Masur, Itzhak Perlman, Yo-Yo Ma, Richard Stoltzman—donate their time to guide and perform with the ISO children.

 At the Westport Library each year, she did research for the ISO gala programs and the musical booklets she authored.
 And, she made time to be sure to read her books to Westport’s children there, as well.

 Annabelle was an advocate for fairness, for connection, and a veritable dynamo of nuanced, discerning, original and imaginative thinking.

 She cared that the people she affected and influenced carry her legacy forward by making their own contributions.

 I send these pictures to commemorate her death, and to honor her life.

 On this anniversary and, indeed, throughout the day any day as an example and source of inspiration, I invite each of you who knew her — as well as those being here introduced — to take a moment to think about and honor Annabelle in your own unique and personal way.